JuanMuruaOlalde/Aprendiendo_-_-_/aprendiendo_Rust/notas y comentarios sobre Rust.md

 [-----The Rustonomicon-----](https://doc.rust-lang.org/nightly/nomicon/#the-rustonomicon) The Rustonomicon digs into all the awful details that you need to understand when writing Unsafe Rust programs.
 Should you wish a long and happy career of writing Rust programs, you should turn back now and forget you ever saw this book.

+[The embedonomicon](https://docs.rust-embedded.org/embedonomicon/)The embedonomicon walks you through the process of creating a #![no_std] application from scratch

 ### some links to security related info